Table of Contents

 - Philanthropy: Support causes you care about through charitable giving.

 These are just a few examples, and your specific goals will depend on your individual circumstances, values, and priorities.
-The key is to set clear, actionable goals that motivate you and align with your overall financial plan and ultimate goals.
+The key is to set clear, actionable goals that motivate you and align with your overall financial strategy and ultimate goals.

 Tools & Resources for Financial Goal-Setting